serverguyken/routhr/README.md

 ## License

-Routhr is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+Routhr is licensed under the MIT license.
+See [License File](LICENSE.md) for more information.